Not registered yet?

 Ancillary Services

 The additional services necessary to ensure the security and reliability of the power system.
-The ancillary services traded competitively on the wholesale market are the three classes of reserve (primary secondary contingency) and regulation.
-The fast-start ancillary service is procured by Energy Market Company (EMC) on contract based on regulated prices.
+The ancillary services traded competitively on the wholesale market are regulation and the two classes of reserve (primary and contingency).
+The black-start ancillary service is contracted by Energy Market Company (EMC) on behalf of the Power System Operator (PSO) on an annual basis.

 Black-start Ancillary Service

-Black-start ancillary service is a service to ensure that there is initial generation for system restoration following a complete blackout
+A service to ensure that there is initial generation for system restoration following a complete blackout.

 CCGT